Abhasjaiswal/News-Aggregator/README.md

 ## Additional News Sources Integration

 We have integrated additional news sources into the project to provide users with a wider selection of news content.
-The following sources have been added:
-...

 ## News Summarization with Google GenAI API